cbeck88/spirit-po/README.md

 ## Acknowledgements

-The author thanks David White and Kristina Simpson for conversations which informed the creation of this library.
+The author thanks David White, Kristina Simpson, and others for conversations which informed the creation of this library.